-Medicines will only be given by first aid trained staff following the instructions outlined on the completed school medical plans.

-- At the start of the school year, photographs of children with urgent medical needs will be kept in the school office.
-Children in school will receive appropriate information about drugs during their normal PSHE and Health Education lessons. - A medical file is held central in the school office and also in the First Aid room with details of all children with major health concerns.
-Class teachers have copies of the details for their class in the class confidential folders.
+- Medicines will only be given by first aid trained staff following the instructions outlined on the completed school medical plans. - At the start of the school year, photographs of children with urgent medical needs will be kept in the staff room and school kitchen.
+Children in school will receive appropriate information about drugs during their normal PSHE and Health Education lessons. - A medical file is held in the First Aid room with details of all children with major health concerns.
+Class teachers have copies of the details for their class in the class confidential folders. - Old medical forms are kept in the school office in pupil folders.